Arslan8/EmbeddedSecCourse/firmware/clock_reset/stm32f429_init_notes.md

 - **Why we read-back after write:** Many HAL macros write an enable bit then immediately READ the same register into a `tmpreg` variable.
 The read forces the write to complete on the bus fabric and avoids race conditions where the peripheral is not yet clocked when you access it.

 ### 3.3 PWR and voltage scaling (VOS)
-- **Why it exists:** Digital logic requires sufficient supply voltage to switch reliably at higher frequencies.
+- **Why it exists:** Digital logic requires a sufficient supply voltage to switch reliably at higher frequencies.
 If you drive the clock faster than the voltage allows, the chip may misbehave or crash.
 The PWR peripheral lets firmware choose the VOS level that ensures stable operation at the target SYSCLK.
 - **Best practice:** Set VOS before increasing the clock frequency.

 ### 3.4 Oscillators and PLL